Freight Shipping from Kent to Long Beach

 How much does it cost to ship freight from Kent to Long Beach?

-Full truckload (FTL) rates from Kent, WA to Long Beach, CA currently range from $2,694-$3,320 for a standard dry van load over the 1,253-mile route.
+Full truckload (FTL) rates from Kent, WA to Long Beach, CA currently range $2,694-$3,320 (roughly $2.17-$2.65 per mile over 1,253 miles).
 LTL shipments typically cost $889-$1,465 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Kent to Long Beach?